Home

 Directives and initiatives are usually made up of projects.

 Consider a nonprofit that provides grants for example.
 It would not be unusual to see a statement, call it a directive, that the organization plans to disburse annual amounts of a certain type of grant.
 Grants, however, tend to be disbursed at intervals called "funding rounds" throughout the year.
 In this case, each funding round would be a project.
-Calling the directive itself a "project" would make all the grant rounds appear as one large, formless project.
+Calling the directive itself a "project" would collect all the grant rounds into one overwhelming, formless project.

 2. Project Management for projects; operations management for on-going work.

-Facilities management and information systems groups have projects and some they will refer to as "maintenance projects" without regard for the difference between a maintenance project and maintenance as an on-going operation.
-True maintenance projects come to closure so installing a new air conditioner on a building or bringing up a new operating system are projects.
+Facilities management and information systems groups, for example, have maintenance projects, but they often neglect to distinguish between a maintenance as a project and maintenance as an on-going operation.
+True maintenance projects come to closure so a facilities team installing a new air conditioner on a building, or an IT team bringing up a new operating system would be working on projects.
 Regularly scheduled preventive maintenance on the air conditioner or handling routine upgrades to an operating system are on-going work which is better suited to operations management than project management.

-Beside a start and a finish date, a project's tasks need to be related to one another, as when Task A needs to finish before Task B can start.
-Start-stop projects, where one task can finish but the next task may or may not start, bend the concept of a project to the point of breaking.
+Beside a start and a finish date, a project's tasks need to be related to one another, such as when Task A needs to finish before Task B can start.
+Start-stop projects, where one task can finish but the next task may or may not start, bend the concept of a project to the breaking point.
 Legal cases are an example of start-stop projects which, incidentally, is why project management has not made many inroads into the legal profession.
-Start-stop projects have such indeterminate outcomes, like a civil case that might settle, go to trial, be dropped or drag on that they are better managed by risk management and contingency planning than a schedule.
+Start-stop projects have such indeterminate outcomes, like a civil case that might settle, go to trial, be dropped or drag on, that they are better managed by CRM, risk management and contingency planning than a schedule.

 Pet project?Inadequate resources are another cause of start-stop projects.
 An organization that is understaffed will often compensate by shifting personnel between one project and another.
-This erodes productivity as priorities shift from project to project like flocks of starlings.
-If there is a silver lining it is that multiple project management techniques provide the justification for building up under-staffed organizations.
+This erodes productivity as people and priorities shift from project to project like bees seeking nectar.
+One of the attributes of project management as it applies to managing multiple projects is that it balances staffing and projects so that there is neither too much nor too little of one or the other.

 Start on the road to better multiple project management by using the tips above to separate projects from non-projects.
 A helpful next step will be to check the quality of each project's title since references to the project's title will be used throughout its development, and possibly beyond.